 Capocolla Crisps with Manchego

 Anyway, guilty conscience put to rest, we decided to make five small courses to enjoy together.
 I opted for the first, third, and fifth, so that I would get to make dessert.
 With four courses to follow the first, I wanted to start with something light.
 A cheese course is something we both appreciate, but I didn’t want to start with crackers or a large quantity of cheese.

-What I decided to do was transform a meat from a part of a charcuterie plate to the base upon which the cheese would be served.
+What I decided to do was transform a meat from a part of a charcuterie plate to the base upon which I would serve the cheese.
 The capocolla added a nice amount of flavor and salt to the appetizer.
 However, it also made a greasy base for the snack, so having a handful of napkins nearby is essential.

-If you don’t like cappocolla, other meats could be used, such as prosciutto or serrano ham.
+If you don’t like cappocolla, you could use other meats, such as prosciutto or serrano ham.
 Just be sure that you choose a meat that is thinly cut and will crisp nicely with a little heat.

+Capocolla Crisps with Manchego